 Thesis and dissertation candidates must be registered as full-time students or be registered in at least 1 credit of PRTM 8910 (Thesis) or PRTM 9910 (Dissertation) during the semester or summer session in which they graduate.
 The Graduate School requires that all M.S. and Ph.D. students complete a "Final Examination".
 This final examination is separate from the Ph.D.
 Comprehensive Exam.
 In the PRTM Department, the final examination requirement is fulfilled by the oral defense of a thesis or dissertation.
 The thesis/dissertation defense must be completed (including all changes required by the committee) at least two weeks prior to the Graduate School deadline for submission of the GS7 form.
 In most years, this means that in order to be eligible for a December graduation, the defense must be complete before the beginning of Thanksgiving break.
-In order to be eligible for a May graduation, the defense must be completed shortly after Spring Break.
+In order to be eligible for a May graduation, the defense must be completed by the middle of April.
+See the Graduate School deadlines for specific dates.